Speed cameras cut injuries by a quarter - RAC research

 "So the evidence is very good that on average they do work, they are effective."

-Speaking later on BBC Radio 4's Today programme, Mr Glaister also said that speed cameras represented "very good value for money".'No panacea'
+Speaking later on BBC Radio 4's Today programme, Mr Glaister also said that speed cameras represented "very good value for money".

 But Claire Armstrong, the co-founder of campaign group Safe Speed, disputed his conclusions, arguing that speed was a factor in just 6% of road accidents.